Vrda-GF/Academic/content/home/mathworld.md

 date = 2018-12-28T09:20:00

 title = "MathWorld"
-subtitle = "Free Math Resource\nMarh Games for FREE"
+subtitle = "Free Math Resource\\Math Games for FREE"

 # Order that this section will appear in.
 weight = 60